SamBaS: Sampling-Based Stochastic Block Partitioning

 Next, we identify the trends in speedup with respect to the parameters modified in each experiment.
+These trends are summarized in Figure~\ref{fig:synthetic_speedup}.

-For the majority of the studied graph parameters, including graph size $|V|$ (graphs S1-S6, Figure~\ref{fig:scaling_communities_variaiton_speedup}), number of communities $C$ (graphs S7-S11, Figure~\ref{fig:scaling_communities_variaiton_speedup}), the standard deviation in community size $\sigma$ (graphs S12-S16, Figure~\ref{fig:scaling_communities_variaiton_speedup}), and the strength of community structure $s$ (graphs S17-S21, Figure~\ref{fig:strength_supernode_density_speedup}), our results indicate that varying the parameter does not affect speedup by a significant amount.
+For the majority of the studied graph parameters, including graph size $|V|$ (graphs S1-S6), number of communities $C$ (graphs S7-S11), the standard deviation in community size $\sigma$ (graphs S12-S16), and the strength of community structure $s$ (graphs S17-S21), our results indicate that varying the parameter does not affect speedup by a significant amount.
 The 10\% sample size is the exception, where speedup generally increases as $|V|$ and $s$ increase.

-On the other hand, maximum vertex degree $d^{max}$ (graphs S22-26, Figure~\ref{fig:strength_supernode_density_speedup}) and density $\rho$ (graphs S27-S31, Figure~\ref{fig:strength_supernode_density_speedup}) do affect speedup.
+On the other hand, maximum vertex degree $d^{max}$ (graphs S22-26), and density $\rho$ (graphs S27-S31), do affect speedup.
 As $d^{max}$ increases, the percentage of edges present in the sampled graph increases, causing the SBP step of our sampling approach to take longer, and the average speedup obtained to decrease.